ericdahl/velocity-2015-notes/README.md

         - once they had the infrastructure/automation in place, growth exploded
   - 3. Hide Implementation Details
     - had thing to get right
-    - allow services to remain indepent so they can change without impacting each other
+    - allow services to remain independent so they can change without impacting each other
     - common 'service-to-service' integration pattern
       - two services read/write to the same DB schema
       - this makes it very difficult to make changes; everything is visible